gamesbook/pyprototypr/docs/source/overview.rst

 ============

-The aim of :doc:`protograf <index>` is to provide a general purpose program that allows you to design simple and reproducible graphics that can be used for prototyping the elements or components of a project such as the creation of a board game; including the board, the tiles, the cards and so on.
+The aim of :doc:`protograf <index>` is to provide a general purpose program that allows you to design simple and reproducible text and graphics that can be used for prototyping the elements or components of a project, such as the creation of a board game, including the board, the tiles, the cards and so on.

 ..
 IMPORTANT::